Pop-Up Porno

-Pop-Up Porno is a series of short films, directed by Canadian filmmaker Stephen Dunn and released in 2015.
+Pop-Up Porno is a series of short films and a web series, directed by Canadian filmmaker Stephen Dunn and released in 2015.
 Each film in the series features a narrator relating their own story of an embarrassing online dating experience, as a pair of hands turns the pages through an illustrated pop-up book of the story.

 Background

 The series comprises three films: "m4f", "f4m" and "m4m".
 The films premiered at the 2015 Sundance Film Festival, before being released online as a web series.
 On the films' website, Dunn has also solicited submissions from viewers to send in stories to be used as possible future installments in the series.

 Accolades

 The series garnered a Canadian Screen Award nomination at the 4th Canadian Screen Awards in 2016, in the category of Original Non-Fiction Program or Series for Digital Media.